What Kind of Tattoo Do You Want?

 Without even getting into how to book appointments, how to work with your artist, and the various different expectations that come with tattoos and the process itself, you need to first worry about what kind of tattoo you want.

-Maybe you're used to googling "tattoos" or looking up "tattoo ideas" on Pintrest, not that there's anything wrong with that, but there tends to be a lack of identification of tattoo style in those pictures.
+Maybe you're used to googling "tattoos" or looking up "tattoo ideas" on Pinterest.
+There's nothing wrong with that, but there tends to be a lack of identification of tattoo style in those pictures.

 What better to start with than perhaps the most recognizable style: American Traditional.

 American Traditional was originally inked onto sailors, and was pushed into prominence during World War II by tattoo legend Sailor Jerry, who was Ed Hardy's first mentor.

 American Traditional is characterized by strong bold lines, a limited color palette, a two-dimensional feel, and the ability for it to look like a "sticker," as in it can be clearly identified as a tattoo, and what it's a tattoo of from across the street.

 Sleeves in the American Traditional sense are not necessarily like those of other styles, where the entire arm is covered in tattoos.
 Because of how the tattoos themselves sit, American Traditional sleeves need to be "filled in" with pins and stars or spiderwebs, or not at all.

 Personally, all of my current tattoos can be classified as American Traditional.

 Some notable American Traditional Tattoo artists and shops are: